Webster’s Patent Feb. 16. 1864

 Provenance: Phil Smith collection

-The face of the straight-sided jar is embossed in two centered lines; ‘WEBSTER’S’ (top line) and ‘PATENT FEB 16.
-1864’ (bottom line).
-The type style is sans serif.
+The face of the straight-sided jar is embossed in two centered lines; ‘WEBSTER’S’ (top line) and ‘PATENT FEB.
+16. 1864’ (bottom line).
+A serif typestyle is used.
 The crude glass has some very nice character.

 Fruit jar authority Alice Creswick illustrated six glass variations of the Webster container and one made of tin.
 One variant had rounded shoulders and was embossed ‘WEBSTER’S,’ while three had straight sides.
 One of these had ‘WEBSTER.S,’ while another had a space between the “R” and “S.” The third had “WEBSTER’S” on the front as well as the “1860 patent” on the reverse.
 The tin can was unmarked but used the Webster finish.
 Her final example was embossed ‘PATENTED WEBSTERS / SEPT 18 1860 / FEB 16 1864’—all ghosted.
 The jar had a sloped shoulder.
 She attributed all variations to Gray, Hemingray & Bros., and Hemingray Bros. & Co.